dart-lang/site-www/src/content/interop/js-interop/js-types.md

 If you use a Dart primitive like `String`, an implicit conversion happens in the compiler to convert that value from a JS value to a Dart value.
-If performance is critical and you don’t need to examine the contents of the string, then using `JSString` instead to avoid the conversion cost might make sense like in the second example.
+If performance is critical and you don’t need to examine the contents of the string, then using `JSString` instead to avoid the conversion cost may make sense like in the second example.

 ## Compatibility, type checks, and casts